Need to talk? Call 1800 882 436.

 Care for perineal tears and episiotomies

-• Keep the area clean, shower daily and pour water over your wound after using the toilet.
+• Keep the area clean by showering daily and pouring water over your wound after using the toilet.

 • Keep your wound dry by gently patting it with a clean towel.